<img height="1" width="1" src="https://www.facebook.com/tr?id=558159424791449&amp;ev=PageView &amp;noscript=1">

 Posted by Todd Thomasson on Jun 1, 2020 1:25:50 PM

-It’s important to understand that there is no such thing as “maintenance free.”
+It’s important to understand that there is no such thing as “maintenance-free.”
 All plants need at least some basic care.
-But if you’re looking for choices that meet the definition above, then you’re in luck.
+We’ve rounded up a list of low-maintenance trees, shrubs, and plants to help you make the best selection for your property in Ashburn, Aldie, and Leesburg.

 We’ve rounded up a list of low maintenance trees, shrubs, and plants to help you make the best selection for your property.